Washington Redskins Sexual Harassment Lawsuit Investigation

-The Washington Post has reported allegations of relentless sexual harassment and verbal abuse from staff and leadership of the Washington Redskins.
+The Washington Post has reported allegations of relentless sexual harassment and verbal abuse from staff and leadership of the Washington Football Team.
 In addition, top team executives reportedly knew of this sexual harassment and did nothing to stop it—or worse, even condoned it.

-If you experienced harassment while working for the Redskins or while working with them (for example, as a reporter), we want to hear from you.
+If you experienced harassment while working for the team or with them (for example, as a reporter), we want to hear from you.
 Our experienced sexual assault and employment attorneys can help you get justice.

-Did you experience sexual harassment by Redskins staff?
+Did you experience sexual harassment by Washington Football Team leadership?

 Our sexual assault attorneys can listen and help, at no cost to you.

-From 2006 through 2019, the Washington Post reports that many women say they experienced the following harassment from Redskin club members and patrons:
+From 2006 through 2019, the Washington Post reports that many women say they experienced the following harassment from Washington Football Club members and patrons:

 - unwanted touching